 Graduates will be able to seek employment in finance and business fields dealing with life, general or health insurance, superannuation, risk management and financial consulting.
 Many actuaries and actuarial graduates work on investment operations for asset managers, brokers and banks.
 There are a range of government-related jobs in regulatory control, workers' compensation, education and others.
 Some actuaries work with large companies on long-term strategic planning.

-To complete the actuarial studies major in the Bachelor of Commerce and the Bachelor of Economics or related double degrees, students must complete:
+To complete the actuarial studies major in the Bachelor of Commerce, Bachelor of Commerce Scholars Program, Bachelor of Economics or Bachelor of Economics Advanced with Honours or related double degrees, students must complete: